Nancy Sherman: Military ethics and the moral psychology of war

+Stoicism and resilience

-In her most recent book Stoic Wisdom, Sherman argues for a credible modern Stoicism based on ancient Greek and Roman texts.
+In Stoic Wisdom: Ancient Lessons for Modern Resilience (2021), Sherman argues for a credible modern Stoicism based on ancient Greek and Roman texts.
 She makes the case that Stoicism is not a philosophy of acquiescence or retreat, but a practical philosophy of engagement in the world that requires cultivated emotions and a commitment to the common good.
-In a talk for House of SpeakEasy’s Seriously Entertaining program, Sherman said, “Stoic philosophy sort of captured, I think terrifically by Seneca, who says, at the very end of On Anger, this wonderful treatise, he says, ‘Let us cultivate humanity.’
-And essentially, that's the rallying call for it, for this idea of the Stoics, are worth reading, it's because they exhort us to rise to our fullest potential through reason, cooperation, and, you know, and a sense of selflessness when it's required.”
-In her previous book Afterwar, Sherman explores questions of moral injury and healing in war.
-The moral dimensions of returning soldiers' psychological injuries—guilt, shame, feeling responsible for doing wrong or being wronged—are often ignored and elude conventional treatment.
+In a talk for House of SpeakEasy's Seriously Entertaining program, Sherman said, "Stoic philosophy sort of captured, I think terrifically by Seneca, who says, at the very end of On Anger, this wonderful treatise, he says, 'Let us cultivate humanity.'
+And essentially, that's the rallying call for it, for this idea of the Stoics, are worth reading, it's because they exhort us to rise to our fullest potential through reason, cooperation, and, you know, and a sense of selflessness when it's required."
+Stoic Wisdom has been translated into German, simplified Chinese, Japanese, and Korean.

+Sherman's forthcoming book, Feed the Soul: Lessons from Aristotle on Living Well, is scheduled for release by Yale University Press in January 2027.
+Early praise has been generous, as in these reviews: "A lovely, amazing book, packed with insights.
+Aristotle emerges not as the usual remote pedant but as a curious and gracious friend who accompanies the reader as he studies animals, reacts to tragic performances and athletic contests, and engages us throughout in pondering the difficulty and joy of living well."—Martha C. Nussbaum, Justice for Animals.